 You can learn more about Alexis and her work at her website: www.alexisreneeford.com

-She is a professional singer in the Vocalis Chamber Singers and is the director of the Walden School Creative Musicians Retreat, a week-long festival for composers and improvisers held in New Hampshire each June.
+She is a professional singer in the Vocalis Chamber Choir and is the director of the Walden School Creative Musicians Retreat, a week-long festival for composers and improvisers held in New Hampshire each June.
 As a violinist, Mallonee was a founding member of pulsoptional (based in North Carolina) and Glissando (based in New York City).

 She studied composition with Louis Andriessen at the Royal Conservatory of the Hague (Fulbright Fellowship, 2005), Scott Lindroth and Stephen Jaffe at Duke University (Ph.D.
 2006), Joseph Schwantner and Evan Ziporyn at the Yale School of Music (M.M.
 2000), and Bernard Rands and Mario Davidovsky at Harvard University (B.A.
 1997).